 FACT: Some years the flu shot is more effective than others.
 Scientists predict which strains of the virus will be prominent and create the vaccine accordingly.
 However, it is impossible to know for sure what the virus will look like.

 FACT: There is absolutely no evidence that vaccines cause autism.
 In the 1990s a study came out linking the MMR vaccine to autism, but this study was later retracted.
 No other studies have been able to replicate the results.

 MYTH: I don’t need to get a flu shot until December.

 FACT: Experts recommend you get the flu shot as early as October for the best protection.

-At Better Health Advisors, we consider immunizations to be one of the most important items for great healthcare.
-To find out where you can get a flu shot, go to vaccinefinder.org
+Immunizations are one of the most important actions people can take to protect their health.
+To find out where you can get the updated Covid-19 booster and/or the flu shot, go to vaccinefinder.org.

 If you need help navigating the healthcare system, reach out to an expert health advisor.
 A health advisor provides personalized guidance and ongoing support with everything from finding a top concierge doctor, to arranging for a second opinion, to managing a chronic illness.
 We simplify the process of accessing great health care.